zen-40/-recruitment-task/README.md

-Task for the recruitment interview
+Task for the recruitment interview.
-17.09.2018
+End date - 17.09.2018.